MaximilianMauroner/home/README.md

 # Personal Website

+My personal website and blog, built with Astro.
+Visit at [mauroner.net](https://www.mauroner.net/)

+## 👋 About

-My personal website built with Astro where I share blogs, development logs, and useful tools.
+This is where I document my journey, share technical insights, and build useful tools.
+Feel free to explore my:
+- Development logs tracking my projects' progress
+- Blog posts about tech, programming, and personal experiences
+- Tools I've built to solve specific problems

 ## 🚀 Features